First power on¶

 # rw # passwd root # kvmd-htpasswd set admin # ro

-# kvmd-htpasswd set <user> # Sets a new user # kvmd-htpasswd del <user> # Removes/deletes a user
+# kvmd-htpasswd set <user> # Sets a new user with password # kvmd-htpasswd del <user> # Removes/deletes a user

 Most of the PiKVM settings are done through configuration files.
 All configuration changes must be made from under the